phOnion/framework/docs/routing/index.md

             'pattern' => '/', // Required.
 Not changed at all
             'methods' => [], // Optional
             'class' => \Onion\Framework\Router\StaticRoute::class, // New!
 Optional, what class to use when building the route
             'headers' => [ // NEW!
-Optional, a list of headers to enforce to the route's response 'x-random-stuff' => true,
+Optional, a list of headers to enforce to the route's request 'x-random-stuff' => true,
                 'x-more-random-stuff' => false,
             ],